Wynnum Road corridor upgrade: Stage 1 - East Brisbane

 - installing up-lighting under feature trees and the war memorial and providing free Wi-Fi in Mowbray Park.

-When complete, Stage 1 of the project will:
+When complete, stage 1 will:

 - improve safety for all road users